dslisleedh/EnsNet-tensorflow2/README.md

 I'll fix it later.
 Please add issues or PR if you find any problems.
 Thank you.

+Update(20221123 - 17:50): I found that the validation loss converged faster when the batch size was small.
+Maybe Random{augmentation_layer} layer applys same augmentation rate/direction to batch?

 ## How to run

 You can run train code by `train.py`